howonlee/mertonon/essays/estimates.md

 ### We already don't do estimates, though.

-Some autocratic organizations substantively led by individual contributors, like id Software under Carmack, manage to not give estimates by sheer dint of leadership will and fury.
+Some organizations substantively led by individual contributors, like id Software under Carmack, manage to not give estimates by sheer dint of leadership will and fury.
 Mertonon is for people and organizations who may or may not have such grim ideological hardening.
 If you already don't do estimates, Mertonon can be something to show your political situation to stakeholders inside and outside the organization.

 ### What about truly hard deadlines, like planetary conjunctions or something?